marcosh/crem/docs/how-to-create-a-machine.md

   SecondVertex --> ThirdVertex
 ```

-Since we need the topology information at the type level, we wrap the two type definitions in
+Since we need the topology information at the type level, we wrap those two declarations in

 ```haskell
 $( singletons